vuetifyjs/nuxt-module/docs/guide/styling/caching.md

 # Experimental Cache

-When using custom SASS configuration (`configFile`), Vuetify needs to compile SASS variables for every component.
-This process can be slow during development startup and HMR.
+When using a custom SASS configuration (`configFile`), Vuetify compiles SASS variables for every component.
+This process can sometimes slow down development startup and Hot Module Replacement (HMR).

-To improve performance, this module provides an experimental caching mechanism.
+To help improve performance, this module offers an experimental caching mechanism.

 ## Enabling Cache

-You can enable the experimental cache in your `nuxt.config.ts`:
+You can enable the experimental cache in your `nuxt.config.ts` as follows:

 ```ts
 export default defineNuxtConfig({